All Episodes

 Well, we've got people leaving the labor force because they can't find jobs.

-So I don't think these I They don't score things dynamically.
+So I don't think these, they don't score things dynamically.

-They look at things in a in a very static way.
+They look at things in a very static way.

-And I don't think they have the slightest understanding the the uh the pushback there's gonna be on the blowback there's gonna be on this.
+And I don't think they have the slightest understanding the pushback there's going to be on the blowback there's going to be on this.

-But if they think that the American people are just gonna sit around and ho-hum this, they've got another thing coming.
+But if they think that the American people are just going to sit around and ho-hum this, they've got another thing coming.

-If they if they're gonna act ignorant of what the American people think on a vast majority basis of illegal immigration and amnesty, if the if if if they're gonna ignore that, they're gonna do so at their peril.
+If they, if they're going to act ignorant of what the American people think, on a vast majority basis, of illegal immigration and amnesty if if, if they're going to ignore that, they're going to do so at their peril.

 He's shoring up every one of his constituencies is unhappy with him.

-But we'll be back before you know it much more open line Friday, right after this.
+Much more open line, Friday, right after this.

-We have been hearing illegal immigration is down, that people here are leaving because wages in certain parts of Mexico are better than they are in the Obama regime in the Obama economy.
+We have been hearing illegal immigration is down, that people here are leaving because wages in certain parts of Mexico are better than they are in the Obama regime and the Obama economy.

 That might also explain this.